 In imagining London’s first-ever climate action week, we wanted our city’s history and the diversity of our communities reflected in the search for solutions.
-We didn't want the agenda to be dry, abstract and policy-led, but connect with the real dilemmas our city faces.
+We didn't want the agenda to be seen as dry as dust but connect with the real dilemmas our city faces.
 Climate change is a challenge that will confront every Londoner and require every Londoner to respond.
-To succeed, we have to have an education and engagement process that unleashes ideas and builds the social consensus needed for deep change to occur.
+To succeed, we need an education and engagement process that unleashes ideas and builds the social consensus needed for deep change to occur.

 Our vision was to engage and profile London’s leading global and national institutions involved in climate action, but equally to go beyond the usual suspects and connect the climate change agenda with the lives of Londoners themselves.
 Given the international links so many of us have, engaging Londoners means engaging the world.

-Some highlights from the week are in order: Tuesday 2nd July will see the premier of Benjamin Britten’s opera Noye’s Fludde by the English National Opera, featuring school children from Tower Hamlets and a climate and flood-themed cross-cultural community engagement programme.
-Young people feature strongly throughout with a special climate education resource for all of London’s schools prepared collaboratively by the World’s Largest Classroom, London Sustainable Schools Forum and GLOBE International.
+Some highlights from the week are in order: Tuesday 2 July will see the premier of Benjamin Britten’s opera Noye’s Fludde by the English National Opera, featuring school children from Tower Hamlets and a climate & flood-themed cross-cultural community engagement programme led by ENO Baylis.
+Young people feature strongly throughout with a special climate education resource for all of London’s schools prepared collaboratively by the World’s Largest Lesson, London Sustainable Schools Forum and GLOBE International.

-Young Londoners and sustainable development will be the focus of a key event on 4th July evening launching the results of a recent London-wide survey.
-The emphasis on student citizenship will take a practical turn on Friday 5th July with London’s first-ever Student-MP Climate Surgeries – organised by GLOBE International as a fresh take on #FridaysForFuture, bringing the political voice of young people directly to MPs on their traditional constituency surgery day.
+The emphasis on student citizenship will take a practical turn on Friday 5 July with London’s first-ever Student-MP Climate Surgeries.
+A fresh take on #FridaysForFuture, bringing the political voice of young people directly to MPs on their traditional constituency surgery day.

-With both Wimbledon and the World Cricket Cup taking place during LCAW, both sports will have an opportunity to showcase their commitment to climate action.
+With both Wimbledon and the World Cricket Cup taking place during LCAW, both sports will have an opportunity to demonstrate their commitment to climate action.

-London’s international linkages will be highlighted with several prominent South Asian jurists, lawyers, activists and community leaders from LDCs and diaspora communities engaged in numerous events throughout the week.
+London’s international linkages will be highlighted with several prominent jurists, lawyers, academics, activists and community leaders from LDCs and diaspora communities engaged in numerous events throughout the week.
 These include events at the Supreme Court, London School of Economics, the Royal Geographical Society and IIED.

 The final ‘act’ of London Climate Action Week will appropriately feature the culture community with Culture Declares Emergency hosting a Peoples Assembly on Monday 8 July.
-Celebrated artist, Olafur Eliasson, who has made his name highlighting the climate crisis will be the subject of a special retrospective at London's iconic Tate Modern.
-On the Monday 8 July evening Eliasson will close LCAW with a special talk on Art in Real Life: Addressing the Sustainability Challenge in the Tate's Turbine Hall.
+Celebrated artist, Olafur Eliasson who made his name highlighting the climate crisis will be the subject of a special retrospective at London's iconic Tate Modern.
+On the Monday 8 July evening Eliasson will close LCAW with a public talk on Art in Real Life: Addressing the Sustainability Challenge in the Tate's Turbine Hall.